jobscore/ansible-role-beats/README.md

 =========

 This role installs [Beats](https://www.elastic.co/products/beats) products on a Ubuntu machine.

 This role is capable of installing *all* beats products available as deb packages.
 However, for configuring beats products (e.g filebeat.yml, metricbeat.yml) the only supported products so far are:

 - filebeat
 - metricbeat

-But it might work with other products as well.

 Requirements
 ------------